moizifty/0xColor/README.md

 # 0xColor
+X11 application which:
-Parses color names, in either hex format or X11 color names
+* Parses color names, in either hex format or X11 color names
+* Displays the colors

+## Usage
+The color name